rust-lang/rust/text/1192-inclusive-ranges.md

 a non-empty range will produce at least one item when iterated.
 Because `T::MAX...T::MAX` is a non-empty range, the iteration needs extra handling compared to a half-open `Range`.
-As such, `.next()` on an empty range `y...y` will produce the value `y` and replace the range with the canonical empty range for the type.
-Using methods on the the existing (but unstable) [`Step` trait][step_trait], that's `1...0` for all currently-iterable value types.
+As such, `.next()` on an empty range `y...y` will produce the value `y` and adjust the range such that `!(start <= end)`.
 Providing such a range is not a burden on the `T` type as any such range is acceptable, and only `PartialOrd` is required so it can be satisfied with an incomparable value `n` with `!(n <= n)`.
+A caller must not, in general, expect any particular `start` or `end` after iterating, and is encouraged to detect empty ranges with `ExactSizeIterator::is_empty` instead of by observing fields directly.

 Note that because ranges are not required to be well-formed, they have a much stronger bound than just needing successor function: they require a `b is-reachable-from a` predicate (as `a <= b`).
 Providing that efficiently for a DAG walk, or even a simpler forward list walk, is a substantially harder thing to do than providing a pair `(x, y)` such that `!(x <= y)`.

+Implementation note: For currently-iterable types, the initial implementation of this will have the range become `1...0` after yielding the final value, as that can be done using the `replace_one` and `replace_zero` methods on the existing (but unstable) [`Step` trait][step_trait].
+It's expected, however, that the trait will change to allow more type-appropriate `impl`s.
+For example, a `num::BitInt` may rather become empty by incrementing `start`, as `Range` does, since it doesn't to need to worry about overflow.
+Even for primitives, it could be advantageous to choose a different implementation, perhaps using `.overflowing_add(1)` and swapping on overflow, or `a...a` could become `(a+1)...a` where possible and `a...(a-1)` otherwise.

 [step_trait]: https://github.com/rust-lang/rust/issues/27741